alesk/learning/README.md

 > The man with the knife did not know how to use that knife.
 If he had been as trained in knife fighting as I was in hand combat, he would have been able to destroy me.
 But he had a tool that he felt gave him an advantage, but it’s nothing compared to a person who has no tool, but has worked to develop what he has.

 > Intelligence is like a knife.
 If you are intelligent, you are at a clear advantage against people who are not intelligent.
 But if you are intelligent, and another person is not as intelligent, but the other person is willing to train harder than you, the other person will very quickly overtake you in ability.

+Being smarter means your working memmory is bigger.
+You may have a place for more than just 4 chunks but on the other hand with bigger working memory it's easier to fell pray of [einstellung effect][10], the phenomenon where the idea already present in your mind is blocking fresh thoughts.

+With some smaller working memory, one is forced to retreat to a quiet place to be able to focus and which opens the door for creativity.
+Somewhat smaller working memory also means that the prefrontal cortex doesn't lock up everything so tightly and it easier gets input for other parts of the brain.

+If often argue with my colegues about the importance of simplicity and all sorts of trouble one gets into by by tolerating (mostly unnecessary excesive) complexity.
+Your may easily be able to "juggle" with 7 or even 9 (but not 50) balls with your working memory but you can just as easy create an overly complex system that requires much greater number of chuncks to be held in working memory at once rendering the subject practically incomprihensive.

+Rich Hickey addresed this trap in his famous speech [Simple Made Easy][11].
+It's worth watching even if you don't come from the computer science field.

 ## The Learning Method of Richard Feynman